CiscoSE/DEVWKS-2096-CLUS19/docker-on-nxos/README.md

 ## Demonstrate CPU protections

+Note: During the session, we will do this in a local Vagrant Nexus 9000v.

 The above script places the Docker daemon into the /ext_ser/ cgroup that contains CPU usage to 40% (per core).
 This demo will simply demonstrate that the CPU load is properly capped.